GMACS-project/gmr/README.md

 `gmr` is an R package providing tools to work with *[GMACS](https://github.com/GMACS-project/GMACS_Assessment_code/tree/main/GMACS/Latest_Version)*, a generalized size-structured assessment model for Crustaceans.
-Specifically, it includes an extensive library of functions to plot outputs of the model.
+Specifically, it includes an extensive library of functions developed to build and run GMACS for one or several crustacean stock(s) and to plot outputs of the model.

 ## Installation